-In an effort to recognize individuals pursuing post-secondary education in a field that will enhance the quality and safety of dairy and food products, UMDIA will be awarding up to two $1,000 scholarships to qualified applicants.
+In an effort to recognize individuals pursuing post-secondary education in a field that will enhance the quality and safety of dairy and food products, UMDIA will be awarding one $1,000 scholarships to a qualified applicant.
 Applications are due January 31 each year.

 Minimum eligibility for UMDIA Scholarship Applications:

 - Pursuing a degree in Animal Science with emphasis in dairy, Dairy Science, Food Animal Veterinary Medicine, Dairy Manufacturing, Dairy Technology or Dairy Food Science.
 (Other degree programs may be considered if there is strong evidence of commitment and contribution to the dairy industry.)

 - Applications from freshmen and sophomore students will only be considered in the absence of qualifying junior or senior applicants

 - Completed at least one semester with a minimum cumulative GPA of 3.0

 - Reference letter (from a faculty member or dairy industry leader, not a family member)

 Please note: This is an on-line Microsoft Word document.
 When you have completed the form, save it and email it to us.